-Talking Books provides access to over 25,000 fiction and non-fiction books for blind and partially sighted adults and children in the UK.
+Talking Books (external link) provides access to over 30,000 fiction and non-fiction books online for blind and partially sighted adults and children in the UK.

 Users can borrow up to six books at one time and choose to receive them via:

 - CD (called a DAISY CD) – there is one book per disc (if played in a DAISY CD Player, there is functionality to skip chapters and more).